ViktorNova/concrete-cms-dark-theme/README.md

 ## Installation

+NOTE: You have to connect your site to the Marketplace before you can install a theme.
+This is really stupid, and I hope they change this in the future.

 1. **Automatic Install with Shell Script**

    If using a Unix platform such as Linux or Mac OS, use your terminal and navigate to the root folder for Concrete CMS.
 This folder contains the following: **application, concrete, packages, updates, index.php**.
 Then run the following commands: